muntherqasaimeh/Traffic-Lights-System-/README.md

 # Traffic-Lights-System-
-source code for Traffic Lights System by using Arduino uno3
+source code for Traffic Lights System by using Arduino uno3 and C Programing